NotAShelf/notashelf.dev/posts/curse-of-knowing.md

 Now let's go back.
 Back to when we didn't know better.

 Software doesn't stay solved.
 Every solution you write starts to rot the moment it exists.
-Not know, not later, but eventually.
+Not now, not later, but eventually.
 Libraries deprecate.
 APIs change.
 Performance regressions creep in.
 Your once-perfect tool breaks silently because `libfoo.so` is now `libfoo.so.2`. [^2]